argilla-io/argilla/argilla/docs/community/developer.md

 #### Vector database

-Argilla supports ElasticSearch as its primary search engine for the vector database.
-You can run it locally using Docker.
+Argilla supports ElasticSearch as its primary search engine for the vector database by default.
+For more information about setting OpenSearch, check the [Server configuration](../reference/argilla-server/configuration.md).

+You can run ElasticSearch locally using Docker:

 ```sh
 # Argilla supports ElasticSearch versions >=8.5